threenine/api-template/docs/docs/start/api-solution.md

 #### Running Docker-compose to create development environment

-All you need to do to get this up and running is to execute the command `docker-compose up -d` in the root directory of your project.
+All you need to do to get this up and running is to execute the command `local-dev-docker-compose up -d` in the root directory of your project.
 Alternatively, if you are using Rider you can learn [How to run docker compose files in Rider](https://garywoodfine.com/how-to-run-docker-compose-files-in-rider "How to run docker compose files in Rider - Gary Woodfine")

 ### Additional Resources
 * [What is this Directory.Build.props file all about?](https://garywoodfine.com/what-is-this-directory-build-props-file-all-about/ "What is this Directory.Build.props file all about? - Gary Woodfine")